-Table 3 provides a summary of decadal mean methane budget for the period 1980-2017.
+Table 3 provides a summary of decadal mean methane budget for 1980-2017.
 Compared to Kirschke et al. (2013) and Saunois et al. (2016), the total natural sources from the initial emission inventories (i.e., 203 Tg yr-1) are at the lower range of top-down estimates during this period, except for 1990s, when they are slightly higher than top-down estimates but still much lower than the bottom-up estimates.
-This is mainly due to that the wetland emissions from the initial emission inventories are slightly higher than top-down estimates but much lower than bottom-up estimates during 1990s.
+This is mainly because wetland emissions from the initial emission inventories are slightly higher than top-down estimates but much lower than bottom-up estimates during 1990s.
 The total anthropogenic sources from the initial emission inventories are overall within the range of top-down or bottom-up estimates, except for 1980-1989, when they are lower than the estimates in Kirschke et al. (2013) and Saunois et al. (2016).
 This is mainly due to lower emission estimates from agriculture and waste sectors in the CEDS inventory during this period.
 With the optimized global total emissions (i.e., ΔE proportionally added onto the initial anthropogenic sectors as in Aopt or ΔE added onto wetland sector only as in Wopt), the total sources used in this work and the total sinks estimated by AM4 are either in the range of top-down or bottom-up estimates.
 As a result, the imbalance between total sources and total sinks estimated in this work are overall within the range of estimates by previous studies although smaller imbalance than previous estimates exists for 2000s and afterwards.
-The atmospheric growth rates simulated by the model (sampled exactly the same way as observations) are also comparable to the observed atmospheric growth rates.
+The atmospheric growth rates simulated by the model (sampled identically as for observations) are also comparable to the observed atmospheric growth rates.

 3.3 Sensitivity to sector optimization